bgamari/ghc-wiki-import/linear-types.md

 The standard solution for managing resources in Haskell is to use monads.
 In this subsection we compare the lightweight regions monad with linear types.
-This example is inspired by [Kiselyov and Chan](linear-types#regions).
+This example is inspired by [Kiselyov and Shan](linear-types#regions).